Education outside of normal age groups

 Acceleration (starting a year early)

+You may wish your child to start in reception class a year earlier than their date of birth would indicate.
 Parents should bear in mind that there is much more to thriving in reception class than academic achievement.
-Southampton City Council makes very well regarded provision for 3 and 4 year olds via the nurseries and pre-schools in the city.
+We make very well regarded provision for three and four year olds via the nurseries and pre-schools in the city.

-This means that if you are unsuccessful in a decelerated application outside your child's normal age group, your child could be placed straight into a year 1 class (their correct age group), resulting in your child missing up to a year of education.
+This means that if you are unsuccessful in a decelerated application outside your child's normal age group, your child could be placed straight into year 1 (their correct age group), resulting in your child missing up to a year of education.